Murdalay/bem-core/common.docs/reference/reference.en.md

 </table>

 Identifiers of blocks, elements, modifiers and their values are written without quotes.
-BEMHTML parser accepts any string that consists of Latin characters and the hyphen as an identifier.
+A BEMHTML parser accepts any string that consists of Latin characters and the hyphen as an identifier.
-Instead of identifier any JavaScript-expression can be used, it will be converted into a string.
+Instead of an identifier any JavaScript-expression can be used, it will be converted into a string.

 ----
-**NB** Don't be confused with the block's modifiers and the element's modifiers in predicates.
+**NB** Don't be confused with the block's modifiers and the element's modifiers in the predicates.

  * `block input, mod theme black, elem hint` defines an element `hint` nested into the block `input` with **the block's modifier** `theme` and the modifier's value `black`.
  * `block input, elem hint, elemMod visibility visible` defines an element `hint` with **the element's modifier** `visibility` with value `visible`, the element is nested into the block `input`.
  * `block input, mod theme black, elem hint, elemMod visibility visible` defines an element `hint` with **the element's modifier** `visibility` set to the value `visible`, the element is nested into the block `input` which has **the block's modifier** `theme` set to the value `black`.

-For blocks' and elements' modifiers different keywords are used, therefore in predicates it's possible to combine conditions for modifiers of blocks and elements.
+For blocks' and elements' modifiers the different keywords are used, therefore in predicates it's possible to combine conditions for modifiers of blocks and elements.

 ***
-For arbitrary element related sub-predicates keyword `elemMatch` are used.
-It alows to execute templates without previous compilation:
+For the arbitrary element-related sub-predicates a keyword `elemMatch` is used.
+It alows executing templates without previous compilation:

 ```js